Georgia's Stegeman Coliseum closed after ceiling piece falls

 No one was injured when the concrete fell on Wednesday, the school said.

-The closure should not affect the men’s and women’s basketball teams, which have completed their home schedules, but the Atlanta Journal-Constitution reported that a gymnastics meet Friday against Arkansas has been moved to a suburban Atlanta arena.
+The closure should not affect the men’s and women’s basketball teams, which have completed their home schedules, but the Atlanta Journal-Constitution reported that a home gymnastics meet against Arkansas will now be held Sunday at a suburban Atlanta arena.

 “The University of Georgia has closed Stegeman Coliseum until further notice.
 This action was taken because a small piece of the ceiling was discovered to have fallen (Wednesday).
 No one was hurt,” the school said in a statement.